17 March - 28 April 2014

 Go to the Gift Certificates page to see what you need to do to delight that special writer in your life.

-In June 2014 Anne will be leading a 7-day writing retreat in Spain in the countryside outside Girona.
-This "So You Want to Write a Novel Intensive" has morning workshops, afternoon 1-2-1 tutorials and evening sessions to showcase your work and receive constructive criticism on your writing . . .
+In June 2014 Anne will be leading a 7-day writing retreat in Spain in the countryside outside Gerona.
+This "So You Want to Write a Novel Intensive" has morning workshops, afternoon 1-2-1 tutorials and evening sessions to showcase your work and receive constructive criticism on your writing.

 Anne Aylor is a professional writer and teacher who has had short stories and poems published by the Arts Council of Great Britain, Oxford University Press, The Literary Review, London Magazine and Stand Magazine.

-Her first novel, No Angel Hotel, was republished in February 2012.
+Her first novel, No Angel Hotel, was republished in 2012 in a new edition.
 Her second novel, The Double Happiness Company, was published in 2011.
 She is 90,000 words into her third and is working on a fourth.

 Her stage play, Children of the Dust, won a playwrighting competition and was co-produced by the Soho Theatre and Theatre Warehouse, Croydon.